Access4all/adg/pages/examples/headings/alternative-techniques/_examples/page-with-html5-structural-elements/README.md

     2018.3 + FF ESR 52.7.3:
       status: pass
       date: 2018-04-09
-  Comments:
-    "strictly passes WCAG, but don't do it"
+Comments: "strictly passes WCAG, but don't do it!"
 ---